History of the University of Michigan: Michigan in the early 20th century (1900–1950)

+1950 to present

-In 1948, Michigan's Institute for Social Research (ISR) was established by Rensis Likert.
-Harlan H. Hatcher, an administrator at Ohio State University and professor of English, was appointed university president in 1951.
+Harlan Hatcher was appointed university president in 1951.
 Hatcher fostered early construction in the school's nascent North Campus, and created an Honors College for 5% of entering freshmen.
-As the Cold War and the Space Race took shape, UM became a principal recipient of government research grants, and its researchers were on the vanguard of exploring peacetime uses for atomic power.
+As the Cold War and the Space Race took shape, the university became a principal recipient of government research grants, and its researchers were on the vanguard of exploring peacetime uses for atomic power.
 During Hatcher's administration, the ISR, with its ambitious ongoing effort focused on research and applications of social science, received its own building.
 In a 1966 report by the American Council on Education, the university was rated first or second in the nation in graduate teaching of all 28 disciplines surveyed.
 In 1971, the central library on campus was named the Harlan Hatcher Graduate Library.

 The beginning of Hatcher's presidency saw the university in the national spotlight over the first-ever "panty raid" in 1952, an event cheered on by hundreds of students and chronicled by the national press, including Life Magazine.
 Hatcher's legacy is marked, however, by a much more serious controversy: his suspension of three faculty members—Chandler Davis, Clement Markert, and Mark Nicholson—under pressure from Rep. Kit Clardy and his subcommittee of the House Committee on Un-American Activities.
 Davis ultimately was sentenced to prison for contempt, a conviction that he appealed to the U.S. Supreme Court.

-During the 1960s, numerous UM faculty members served in the administrations of presidents Lyndon Johnson and John F. Kennedy.
+During the 1960s, numerous faculty members served in the administrations of presidents Lyndon Johnson and John F. Kennedy.
 During their administrations, 15 alumni served in the Senate and House of Representatives.
 On October 14, 1960, Kennedy, who once referred to Harvard as "The Michigan of the East," announced his intention to form the Peace Corps in a speech on the steps of the Michigan Union, and by 1966 332 UM alumni were serving in the Corps.
 In a commencement address at Michigan Stadium on May 22, 1964, President Johnson first announced his intentions to pursue his Great Society reforms.